pavan-kaushal/synchronized-token-bucket/README.md

 ### `custom_queue_demo.py`
 - Adds a `PriorityQueue` to handle tasks based on arrival time
-- Useful when multiple producers are generating tasks dynamically ( each producer can add their tasks to the priority queue )
+- Useful when multiple producers are generating tasks dynamically ( each producer can add their tasks to the priority queue which can be moved to a singleton class for modularity )

 ## Limitations